Instructions for NACTA Authors

 Gough, R.E. and V.G.
 Shutak.
 2006.
 Blueberries are for the birds.
 Journal of Ridiculous Results 21(3): 1-12.

 Gough, R.E., R. Ditterline and D.Cash.
 2014.
 Judging alfalfa.
 Journal of Fair Judging 23: 5-10.

 Note: When a reference has only two authors, the names are separated by “and” with no preceding comma.
-When more than two authors appear, use a comma to separate the next-to-the-last name from the “and” preceding the last name, as in the third example above.
+When more than two authors appear, do not use a comma to separate the next-to-the-last name from the “and” preceding the last name, as in the third example above.

 Do not enclose journal titles in quotation marks.
 Do not italicize journal titles.